DavidMiles1925/soccer_ball_kicker/README.md

 - Determine proper motor type and power requirements
 - Determine gearing requirements for the amount of torque I will need for kicking a soccer ball
+- Appropriate materials for construction have been gathered/produced

 ## Phase 3: Lab Testing